A study of muon-electron elastic scattering in a test beam: Experimental setup

 The incoming muon beam has been taken to be a monoenergetic beam of 187 GeV, the tail has not been considered in the simulation (c.f. fig.~\ref{beam_energy} ).

-The $\mu-e$ events have been generated based on Leading Order (LO) calculations, and the track propagation and simulation have been done with GEANT4.
+The $\mu$-$e$ events have been generated based on Leading Order (LO) calculations\footnote{The use of LO instead of NLO calculations, induces an uncertainty of $\sim$10\% on the measurement of the cross sections and the detection and reconstruction efficiencies.
+The effect on the shape of the observables, as done in this analysis, is smaller and depends on the variables and on the cuts applied \cite{Pavia:NLO}.}, and the track propagation and simulation have been done with GEANT4.

 Hits registered in the Si detectors were subsequently translated to their frame of reference and smeared by a Gaussian distribution with sigma corresponding to uncertainties determined from the measured data.
-The total energy deposited by an event in the calorimeter corresponds to the sum of the signals of all crystals.
+The energy deposited by an event in the calorimeter corresponds to the sum of the deposits from all tracks passing through it.